 “We got involved from a development standpoint and then I got involved from a construction and excavation standpoint.
 It’s one of those things that I am really, really proud to have been involved in.”

-Len Corcoran Excavation has supported various charities and causes for the last 20 years.
-Notable initiatives include sponsoring a team in the Limestone Classic Hockey event (2010 Feb Fest at Springer Market Square), competing in the One Lap for Cancer Research and the Cannonball One Lap of America motor-sports events raising in excess of $500,000 for cancer research, and participating in live & silent auctions to support B’nai Brith and other charities.
-LCE continues to support the Kingston Partners for a Safe Community Safety Group, promoting safe jobsites, information jobsites, information exchange and peer tutoring with the goal of making Kingston a safer place to live work and play.
+LCE has supported various charities and causes for the last 20 years.
+Initiatives include sponsoring a team in the Limestone Classic Hockey event, competing in the One Lap for Cancer Research and the Cannonball One Lap of America motor-sports events raising in excess of $500,000 for cancer research, and participating in live & silent auctions to support B’nai Brith and other charities.
+LCE continues to support the Kingston Partners for a Safe Community, which promotes safe and information job sites, information exchange and peer tutoring with the goal of making Kingston a safer place to live work and play.